viking-saver/windows-itpro-docs/windows/deployment/do/mcc-enterprise-verify-functionality.md

     If successful, there should be an HTTP response with StatusCode 200.

-1. To verify that the MCCE cache node can be reached by Windows clients in your network, visit the following address from a web browser on a Windows client device:
+1. To verify that Windows clients in your network can reach the MCCE cache node, visit the following address from a web browser on a Windows client device:

     `http://[HostMachine-IP-address]/filestreamingservice/files/7bc846e0-af9c-49be-a03d-bb04428c9bb5/Microsoft.png?cacheHostOrigin=dl.delivery.mp.microsoft.com`

     If successful, the Windows client device should begin to download a small image file from the MCCE cache node.

-1. To check how much content an individual Windows client has pulled from a MCCE cache node, open the [Delivery Optimization activity monitor](https://learn.microsoft.com/en-us/microsoft-365-apps/updates/delivery-optimization#viewing-data-about-the-use-of-delivery-optimization) on the Windows client device.
+1. To check how much content an individual Windows client has pulled from an MCCE cache node, open the [Delivery Optimization activity monitor](https://learn.microsoft.com/en-us/microsoft-365-apps/updates/delivery-optimization#viewing-data-about-the-use-of-delivery-optimization) on the Windows client device.

     You should see a donut chart titled Download Statistics.
 If the Windows client has pulled content from the cache node, you'll see a segment of the donut labeled "From Microsoft cache server".